SanctumLabs/kryptokoin/README.md

 ```
 > This will run the application and start up a package server to serve the application.
 You will get a QR code which you can scan with the Expo app

+A quicker way with expo is to open this link on the Expo app:

+`exp://exp.host/@lusinabrian/kryptokoin `

 #### Screenshots